Guide to Presidential Appointments

 The Plum Book

 The United States Government Policy and Supporting Positions, or Plum Book, is used to identify presidentially appointed positions within the federal government.
+The 2016 Plum Book is available here and some updated information for a 2020 Plum Book is available here.
 It lists the over 9,000 potential civil service leadership and support positions in the Legislative and Executive branches of the federal government that may be subject to political appointments.

 Published every four years after a presidential election, the Plum Book is best thought of as a snapshot of presidentially appointed positions within the federal government at the time of publishing.
 Making sense of a long list of job titles without descriptions can be challenging.
 Furthermore, changes at the SES and Schedule C levels are relatively common.

 Here are a few tips for lawyers to understand the Plum Book, which is critical to the presidential appointments process.

 - Many, but not all, positions are highly dependent on subject matter expertise.
 You can start your examination of the positions in the Plum Book with agencies that deal with matters in your field of expertise.
 Note that some backgrounds are relevant across federal agencies (e.g. administrative law, employment law)